ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## Update Message {#update-msg-def}

-The Update message is used by the TAM to install and/or delete one or more Trusted Components via the TEEP Agent.
+The Update message is used by a TAM to install and/or delete one or more Trusted Components via the TEEP Agent.
 It can also be used to pass a successful Attestation Report back to the TEEP Agent when the TAM is configured as an intermediary between the TEEP Agent and a Verifier, as shown in {{fig-arch}},